So long Drupal 7, welcome Drupal 9

 Your code is also covered, as the community has created a dedicated page for “Converting Drupal 7 modules to Drupal 8” which covers all common scenarios and issues.
 Plus we have a few more links and tips to share with you to make a painless D6/D7 to D8 transition.

-After moving to Drupal 8, do I have to do all again for Drupal 9?
+After moving to Drupal 8, do I have to do it all again for Drupal 9?

 The Drupal community has decided to stop breaking websites after each major version by adopting more granular release processes and policies.